 Incremental code optimization.
-This is conducted in each new version of this software.
-At several points the code was optimized for speed, stability, and coefficient estimation precision.
-This led to incremental gains in speed even as a number of new features were added.
-Several of these new features required new and complex calculations, mostly to generate coefficients that were not available before.
+This is also conducted in each new version of the software.
+At several points the code has been optimized for speed, stability, and coefficient estimation precision.
+In some cases, the optimization has led to lesser propagation of sampling error, making the software reach accurate results at lower sample sizes - that is, increasing the statistical efficiency of the software.
+These incremental code optimization changes have led to incremental gains in speed even as new features have been added.
+More often than not, new features require additional computational steps and often complex calculations, mostly to generate internal checks and coefficients that were not available before.